Should We Read to High School Students?

 or motivation, and to make a lesson fit the schedule.
 For example, a teacher may have

-to everyone to complete the chapter before the bell rings.
-Or, in another case,
+to complete the chapter before the bell rings.
+Or, in another case, the teacher reads

 and then turns the rest of the reading over to them.